Skip to main content

 Can dogs eat seafood?
 Yes, if you follow these tips

-Dog food isn’t just chicken and rice!
+Dog food isn’t just chicken and rice.
 As healthy as these staples may be, variety is just as important when it comes to creating a balanced meal for your fur baby.
 There are many safe and nutritious protein alternatives to chicken or your regular dog food, including turkey, beef, eggs, and even fish.
-Yep — fish!
+Yep — fish.

-Many people foods are known to be safe for dogs, but these scaly swimmers don’t usually make the list.
-Fish certainly isn’t the most popular food for dogs, which might have left you wondering: Is seafood bad for dogs?
+Many people foods are known to be safe for dogs, but seafood doesn’t usually make the list.
+Fish certainly isn’t the most popular food for dogs, which might have left you wondering: Can dog eat seafood?
+Is seafood bad for dogs?

 Can dogs eat seafood?

 Absolutely!
-But only when it’s prepared correctly.
+Dogs can eat seafood, but only when it’s prepared correctly.
 The meat of many fish species contains healthy fats and nutrients such as omega-3s that are great for a dog’s coat, but you must be extremely careful not to feed your dog certain parts of the fish, including bones — or shells, in the case of shellfish.
-Any seafood your pup does get needs to be completely cooked, or you run the risk of bacterial or parasitic infection.
+Any seafood your pup gets also needs to be completely cooked, or you run the risk of bacterial or parasitic infection.

 Benefits of feeding seafood to your dog

 Seafood is a great and safe addition to your pooch’s diet when prepared correctly.
-Seafood can complement their existing diet and can help cover some nutritional deficiencies.
+It can complement their existing diet and can help cover some nutritional deficiencies.
 The main benefits of seafood for your dog are:

-• A great source of Omega-3 fatty acids
+• A great source of omega-3 fatty acids

 • High levels of quality protein